AI Snake Oil: Publication

-The book was published in 2024 by the Princeton University Press.
+The book was published in September 2024 by the Princeton University Press.
 AI Snake Oil consists of 360 pages and features eight chapters, and sections for acknowledgements, references, and an index.
-The central goal of the text is found within the introductory chapter, where the authors state the following: "the goal of this book is to identify AI snake oil– and to distinguish it from AI that can work well if used in the right ways".
+An updated edition with a new preface and epilogue by the authors was published in September 2025.
+The authors use the term "AI snake oil" derived from the U.S. idiom for a fraudulent remedy, to describe overhyped AI systems.